Events

 Written By:Hana Sherief Elbadry

-Dr. Marwa Mohammed Shabl Biltagy, Vice Dean of the College for Postgraduate Studies and Research and moderator of the seminar, commenced the proceedings with an inquiry into the significance of Banque Misr.
-She relayed the bank’s historical significance, highlighting its establishment in 1920 by Taalat Harb as the first Egyptian-owned bank.
+Dr. Marwa Mohamed Shibl Biltagy, Vice Dean of the College for Postgraduate Studies and Research and the seminar's moderator, commenced the event by extending a warm welcome and words of gratitude to the attendees.
+She then highlighted the historical background of Banque Misr, which was established in 1920 by the pioneering economist Talaat Harb Pacha.
+Dr. Biltagy noted that Banque Misr is the first Egyptian bank to be entirely founded and owned by Egyptians.
 Its inception aimed to bolster economic growth, propel the nation towards development, and reinvigorate the business landscape following the British occupation.
-Dr. Biltagy conveyed her appreciation for the attendees' presence.